 Other features such as standard-fit cruise control and switchable traction control add to the everyday practicalities of the Tiger Sport.
 There’s even a 12v power socket on the left side of the lower fuel tank while under the saddle is a USB port for additional device charging.

-Further aiding slow-speed riding in traffic is a new torque assist clutch lever which Triumph claims is 48 per cent lighter to use.
+Further aiding slow-speed riding in traffic is a new torque assist clutch lever.
+Triumph claims this is now 48 per cent lighter to use.

 Adjustable riding modes

 There are three riding modes to choose from – Road, Rain and Sport, and each adjusts the power delivery accordingly.
-Accessing the different modes on the move can be a little annoying as you do this via a button on the instrument cluster, not on the bar.
+Accessing the different modes on the move can be a little annoying.
+You have to do this via a button on the instrument cluster, rather than on the handlebar.

 That instrument cluster also sits behind a new, manually adjustable screen with smaller aero deflectors on either side.
 The result is a mostly buffet-free ride at motorway speeds, adding to the Tiger Sport’s impression of serious mile-munching capabilities.